Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

 Notice that:

 * There might have been other counter- `Propose` s between both parties
-* Both the `Buyer` and the `Seller` can send a `Decline`, but only when is it's turn.
+* Both the `Buyer` and the `Seller` can send a `Decline`, but only when is its turn.

 FIPA Examples
 ~~~~~~~~~~~~~

-In this section you can see some examples about how the negotiation protocol should work.
+In this section, you can see some examples of how the negotiation protocol should work.

 Notice that the SDK does not impose any restriction on the messages.
 Eventually, there will be
 more API support that moves the burden of taking care of some protocol-related details, from the developer to the SDK.